An $\alpha$-regret analysis of Adversarial Bilateral Trade: Introduction

 Following \citet{Nicolo21}, we consider the sequential adversarial bilateral trade problem, where at each time step $t$, a new seller-buyer pair arrives.
 The seller has some private valuation $s_t \in [0,1]$ representing the smallest price she is willing to accept; conversely, the buyers holds as private information $b_t \in [0,1]$, {\sl i.e.}, the largest price she is willing to pay to get the good.
 Concurrently, the mechanism posts price $p_t$ to the seller and $q_t$ to the buyer.
 If they both accept ($s_t \le p_t$ and $q_t \le b_t$), then the trade happens at those prices, otherwise the agents leave forever.
 By the requirement that the mechanism be budget balanced, the prices posted by the mechanism are such that $p_t \le q_t.$ At the end of each time step, the mechanism receives some feedback that depends on the outcome of the trade.
 Ideally, we would like to have a strategy for the sequential bilateral trade problem whose average gain from trade converges to that of the best fixed posted price mechanism in hindsight.
 However, as \citet{Nicolo21} showed, this is a hopeless task.

 Our goal in this work is then to achieve mechanisms whose average performance converges to a constant factor of the best fixed posted price mechanism in hindsight.
-We would like to find the smallest $\alpha \ge 1$ such that the $\alpha$-regret \citep{KakadeKL09} is sublinear in the time horizon $T$:
+We would like to find the smallest $\alpha \ge 1$ such that the $\alpha$-regret \citep{KakadeKL09} is sublinear in the time horizon $T$.
+Formally, we would like the following to hold:

 If the goal is only to maximize gain from trade, there is never any sense in offering two different prices (to the seller and buyer).
 However, critically, offering two prices is provably helpful in the context of a learning algorithm.